15 Zillionaires Share Practical Advice to Get Rich (Plus How to Start)

 This guy’s had some controversial headlines in recent years, but I love his advice.

-If you really want to make sure your money doesn't go anywhere you don't know about, check out a free identity-protection service like TrueIdentity.
+If you really want to make sure your money doesn’t go anywhere you don’t know about, check out a free service like Credit Sesame.
+It lets you check your credit score for free, but also insures you for up to $50,000 if your identity is stolen.

 Think you’re invincible?
 So did our contributor, Jamie Cattanach.
 When she was 18, someone opened an AT&T account in her name.
 She assumed it wasn’t hers, so she didn’t acknowledge the bill — until debt collectors began phoning and her credit score plummeted.